Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Availability Sets** - Management layer for VMs to keep them isolated within the data center.
 Makes the VMs more resilient to power, hardware, and network failures within the data center.

 * **Virtual Machines** - 2 for QlikView Server, 2 for QlikView Publisher, 2 for file server clustering, 2 for domain controllers
+    * An additional virtual machine will be deployed into a VPN-controlled DMZ.
+This machine will be used as a [jump box](https://en.wikipedia.org/wiki/Jump_server) to access other servers in the infrastructure.

 * **Virtual Networks** - Isolate groups of resources and control which portions of the infrastructure they can access.